AlexKravchenko1605/AlexKravchenko1605/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I very love to work outside, it helps me to recharge.
+- :zap: In my free time, I realy like to work outside, it helps me to recharge.

 - :boom: I can bench press 100 pounds.
   <br/>